Lucie-Wang/ama/README.md

   <li> Ensure your question hasn't already been answered</li>
   <li> Use a succinct title and description </li>
   <li> Be civil and polite </li>
-  <li> I reserve the rights to not answer any questions that are not considered appropriate </li>
+  <li> @Lucie-Wang reserves the rights to not answer any questions that are not considered appropriate </li>
 </ul>